Parole in Western Australia

 Eligibility for parole in Western Australia

-When setting a prison sentence, the court will decide if a person will be able to apply for parole.
-They may not be if their crime is too serious.
+When setting a prison sentence, the court decides if the person will be able to apply for parole.
+They may not be able to apply for parole if their crime is very serious.

-Those who are eligible for parole in Western Australia will be given a date when parole can be considered.
+Those who are eligible for parole in Western Australia are given a date when parole can be considered.

-- For sentences of 4 years or less, a prisoner must serve half of the time in custody before being eligible for parole.
+- For sentences of four years or less, a prisoner must serve half of the time in custody before being eligible for parole.

-- For sentences over 4 years, they are eligible for parole when they have served all but 2 years of their prison sentence in custody.
+- For sentences over four years, they are eligible for parole when they have served all but two years of their prison sentence in custody.